rhyslwells/water_data_pipeline/interview prep/Case study questions.md

 **Scenario:** The team is looking to improve data handling and digitalization processes.
 You are tasked with identifying and implementing new software or processes.

 **Question:** How would you evaluate the current data handling processes and identify areas for improvement?
-**Example Response:** I would conduct a process audit, mapping out current workflows and identifying bottlenecks and inefficiencies.
-Feedback from team members would help pinpoint pain points.
+**Example Response:** I would conduct a process audit, mapping out current workflows and identifying bottlenecks and inefficiencies. ==Feedback== from team members would help pinpoint pain points.
 I would then benchmark these findings against industry best practices to recommend improvements.

 **Question:** What criteria would you use to select new software or tools for data management?
-**Example Response:** Criteria would include compatibility with existing systems, scalability, ease of use, cost, and vendor support.
-I would also consider user feedback and conduct pilot testing to ensure the tool meets our requirements effectively.
+**Example Response:** Criteria would include ==compatibility with existing systems==, scalability, ease of use, ==cost==, and vendor support.
+I would also consider user feedback and conduct ==POC== pilot testing to ensure the tool meets our requirements effectively.

 **Question:** Provide an example of a digitalization project you have led or been a part of.
 What were the challenges and outcomes?
 **Example Response:** I led a project to digitalize paper-based inspection forms using Prontoforms.
 Challenges included resistance to change and initial data integration issues.
 By providing training and working closely with the IT team, we successfully transitioned to digital forms, resulting in a 30% increase in data collection efficiency.